Device & Geographic Data

 How Geographic Data Is Collected

-Leenkies determines visitor location from standard request headers sent by the visitor's browser and network infrastructure.
-This provides country-level geographic information without requiring any cookies, tracking scripts, or personal data collection.
-The data is aggregated and anonymized -- Leenkies does not store individual visitor IP addresses or precise location information.
+Leenkies determines visitor location from standard request headers -- no cookies, tracking scripts, or personal data collection required.
+The data is aggregated and anonymized; Leenkies doesn't store individual IP addresses or precise locations.

 Use Cases for Geographic Data